Emanuele98/VOI_BLE_comms/README.md

 ### Basic state procedure
 1. The CTU first needs to be configured, meaning being successfully connected to at least one A-CTU;
 2. The CRU repeatedly sends advertisements until it receives a CTU Connection Request;
-3. The CTU moves from 'Power Save State' to 'Low Power State' to enstablish a connection with first CRU;
+3. The CTU moves from 'Configuration state' to 'Low Power State' to enstablish a connection with first CRU;
 4. When the CTU connects to either a CRU or A-CTU, the following read/write procedures take place:
       - The CTU reads the value of Static chr;
       - The CTU writes the value of Static chr;